-- Our compensation policies and practices are centrally designed and administered; - Our compensation is balanced among (i) fixed components like base salary and benefits, (ii) variable incentives tied to a mix of financial and operational performance, and (iii) variable long-term incentives; - The Compensation Committee has discretion to adjust performance-based awards when appropriate based on our interests and the interests of our stockholders; and - · Certain elements of our compensation contain claw-back provisions.
+- Our compensation policies and practices are centrally designed and administered; - Our compensation is balanced among (i) fixed components like base salary and benefits, (ii) variable incentives tied to a mix of financial and operational performance, and (iii) variable long-term incentives; - The Compensation Committee has discretion to adjust performance-based awards when appropriate based on our interests and the interests of our stockholders; and - Certain elements of our compensation contain claw-back provisions.

-Compensation Process for 2021
+Compensation Process for 2022

-In setting named executive officer compensation for 2021, the Compensation Committee considered the philosophies and objectives described above, but did not engage an independent compensation consultant or reference any reports from an independent compensation consultant.
+In setting named executive officer compensation for 2022, the Compensation Committee considered the philosophies and objectives described above, but did not engage an independent compensation consultant or reference any reports from an independent compensation consultant.
 Instead, members of the Compensation Committee utilized their own knowledge, experience, and judgment in assessing reasonable compensation and ensuring compensation levels remain competitive in the marketplace, consulted with Mr. Lamp regarding compensation for all named executive officers (other than Mr. Lamp), and also considered the following:

-- The Company's financial and operational performance; - Each named executive officer's compensation levels and performance in 2020; - Total compensation for which each named executive officer would be eligible in 2021 including the expected ratio of salary to bonus; and - The "at risk" components of the named executive officer compensation.
+- The Company's financial and operational performance; - Each named executive officer's compensation levels and performance in 2021; - Total compensation for which each named executive officer would be eligible in 2022, including the expected ratio of salary to bonus; and - The "variable" or "at risk" components of the named executive officer compensation.

-The Compensation Committee further considered the advisory vote of stockholders from its 2021 Annual Meeting, in which stockholders overwhelmingly approved, on an advisory basis, named executive officer compensation for 2020, which utilized a three-pronged program balancing base salary with annual performance-based bonus targets and long-term incentives, both reflected as a percentage of base salary.
-The Compensation Committee concluded this three-pronged program, which is the same utilized for all management employees of the Company, supports the objectives described above, and elected to keep the compensation structure for 2021 compensation the same as 2020, as follows:
+The Compensation Committee further considered the advisory vote of stockholders from its 2022 Annual Meeting, in which stockholders overwhelmingly approved, on an advisory basis, named executive officer compensation for 2021, which utilized a three-pronged program balancing base salary with annual performance-based bonus targets and long-term incentives, both reflected as a percentage of base salary.
+The Compensation Committee concluded this three-pronged program, which is the same utilized for all management employees of the Company, supports the objectives described above, and elected to keep the compensation structure for 2022 compensation the same as 2021, as follows:

-Element Primary Objectives Approved 2021 Compensation Base Salary Attract and retain high-caliber executives to lead the Company Provide competitive financial incentives Reward individual performance 2020 Base Salary increased by between 2% and 6% based on individual performance and/or total relative compensation levels, other than for Mr. Lamp who did not receive an increase for 2021 Annual Performance-Based Bonus Attract and retain high-caliber executives to lead the Company Incentivize important business priorities Align interests of executives with those of our stockholders Provide competitive financial incentives Same target payout percentages as 2020 and substantially equivalent plan document and performance metrics as described below Attract and retain high-caliber executives to lead the Company Align interests of executives with those of stockhow Provide competitive financial incentives Promote continuity and retention of management Same percentage of Base Salary and terms as 2020, vesting ratably over three years subject to vesting conditions
+Element Primary Objectives Approved 2022 Compensation Base Salary Attract and retain high-caliber executives to lead the Company Provide competitive financial incentives Reward individual performance 2022 Base Salary increased between 2.5% and 12.5% based on individual performance and/or total relative compensation levels Annual Performance-Based Bonus Attract and retain high-caliber executives to lead the Company Incentivize important business priorities Align interests of executives with those of our stockholders Provide competitive financial incentives Same target payout percentages as 2021 and substantially equivalent plan document and performance metrics as described below Long Term Incentive Awards Attract and retain high-caliber executives to lead the Company Align interests of executives with those of stockholders Provide competitive financial incentives Promote continuity and retention of management Same percentage of Base Salary and terms as 2021, vesting ratably over three years subject to vesting conditions